Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Shape

 Princess cut diamonds continue to be one of the most popular diamond shapes.
 They are elegant and full of sparkle.
-You cannot go wrong with them, especially if they are well-cut and set in a beautiful halo setting.
+Buyers cannot go wrong with them, especially if they are well-cut and set in a beautiful halo setting.

 Cut